angular/angular/aio/content/guide/browser-support.md

 </code-example>

 You can then add the import statement in the `src/polyfills.ts` file.
-For many polyfills, you can simply un-comment the corresponding `import` statement in the file, as in the following example.
+For many polyfills, you can un-comment the corresponding `import` statement in the file, as in the following example.

 <code-example header="src/polyfills.ts">
   /**